 What if there was a drug out there that would increase your IQ to over four digits?
 Would you take it?
 If so, what would you do with your life?
 Relativity Media's new film, Limitless, based on the story, Dark Fields, by Alan Glynn, aims to answer this question and more.

-While the film and the book that it is based on are amazing pieces of work, the Blu-ray release is unfortunately a mixed bag.
-The video of Limitless is encoded in an amazing looking AVC 180p 2.40:1 transfer which perfectly nails Director Neil Burger's intentions – having the look and feel of the movie while displaying even the finest detail and with solid black levels.
-While not being an action film, the DTS-HS Master 5.1 track could certainly give most a run for their money with having a crisp clean sound that resonates perfectly through your home theater room.
+While the film and the book that it is based on are amazing pieces of work, the Blu-ray release is, unfortunately, a mixed bag.
+The video of Limitless is encoded in an amazing-looking AVC 180p 2.40:1 transfer which perfectly nails Director Neil Burger's intentions – having the look and feel of the movie while displaying even the finest detail and with solid black levels.
+While not being an action film, the DTS-HS Master 5.1 track could certainly give most a run for their money by having a crisp clean sound that resonates perfectly through your home theater room.

 Other than the film, the Limitless Blu-ray boats very few features for one to get excited about.
-Aside from containing the now normal digital copy of the film (one would hope they would soon make these higher quality than 480p), the Blu-ray contains two fluff "making of" pieces, and alternate ending (more or less the same as the final cut), and an unrated version of the film (approximately 1 minute longer).
-It also includes an audio commentary by Director Neil Burger.
+Aside from containing the now normal digital copy of the film (one would hope they would soon make these higher quality than 480p), the Blu-ray contains two fluff "making of" pieces, and an alternate ending (more or less the same as the final cut), and an unrated version of the film (approximately one minute longer).
+It also includes an audio commentary by director Neil Burger.

 If you are already a fan of the book or film Limitless, then this Blu-ray release is a must-have for your library until a more complete edition is brought to market.
 If you have not seen the film or read the book yet, then Limitless should go to the top of your purchase/rental list, as it is one of the better films that have come out of 2011.